Authored by the expert who managed and guided the team behind the United Arab Emirates Property Pack

 Yes, the analysis of Dubai's property market is included in our pack

-Dubai has become one of the most accessible real estate markets for international buyers, but there are still important rules about designated areas, visa conditions, and hidden costs that you need to understand before making any commitment.
+Dubai has become one of the most accessible real estate markets in the world for international buyers, but there are still important rules about designated freehold areas, visa conditions, and hidden costs that many people overlook before signing anything.

 This guide covers everything from ownership rights and residency pathways to mortgages, closing costs, and the most common mistakes foreigners make when purchasing property in Dubai in 2026.